In wood case (not pictured).

 In late 2015 Win Heagy restored the computer to fully operational mode.

 Wooden case including keyboard and power supply (Triads from 1975 and 1976).
 Preliminary Basic Manual.
-Apple Cassette interface.
+Original Apple Cassette Interface.
 Original cassette with Dis-assembler.
 Apple Product Information.
 Retail price list.

 David Larsen presenting this Apple-1